exercism/factor/docs/INSTALLATION.md

+# Installing Factor, and making Exercism and Factor play nice

+<a href="#Making Exercism and Factor play nice">**Even if you already have Factor installed, you still need to read the last section of this document.**</a>

+---

+## Installing Factor

 To install Factor, you have a couple of choices.

 For production servers and mission-critical applications, we recommend a stable binary release from the homepage, but because all commits and pulls are thoroughly tested and carefully reviewed, the nightly builds and even the bleeding edge of `git` are quite safe.